-In second and third installments of our online Series: All About Ringorang, Chief Vision Officer Robert Feeney took attendees on a tour of the software and A.S.K.
-Methodology that make up the Ringorang® SaaS solution.
+In the second installment of our online series – All About Ringorang – Chief Vision Officer Robert Feeney took attendees on a tour of the software and A.S.K.
+Methodology that make up the Ringorang SaaS solution

 Traditional training is built on a learning-first model.
 For example, a sales manager might go to their training department and ask for a course to train sales staff about a new product or service offering.
 The training department delivers the course, sales members take the course, and then they’re expected to apply that training in the field.